David Baas

-David Andrew Baas (born September 28, 1981) is a former American football center.
-He played college football for the University of Michigan, and was recognized as a consensus All-American and the top college center.
-The San Francisco 49ers selected him in the second round of the 2005 NFL Draft, and he was a member of the New York Giants' Super Bowl XLVI championship team against the New England Patriots.
+David Andrew Baas (born September 28, 1981) is an American former professional football player who was a guard and center in the National Football League (NFL).
+He played college football for the Michigan Wolverines, where he won the Rimington Trophy, and was recognized as a consensus All-American.
+He was selected by the San Francisco 49ers in the second round of the 2005 NFL draft.
+Baas also played for the New York Giants.

-Early years
+Early life

 Baas was born in Bixby, Oklahoma.
 He attended Riverview High School in Sarasota, Florida, and was a letterman in high school football and track and field for the Riverview Rams.
 In football, he was awarded USA Today All-USA honors.
 During his junior year, he recorded a school-record 70 pancake blocks.

 College career

 Baas attended the University of Michigan, where he played for coach Lloyd Carr's Michigan Wolverines football team from 2001 to 2004.
 He earned first-team All-Big Ten Conference honors three times.
 He started at left guard until the middle of his senior season, when he was moved to center.
 As a senior in 2004, he was the Hugh H. Rader awardee as the Wolverines' best offensive lineman, a finalist for the Outland Trophy, given to college football's best interior lineman, and a co-recipient of the Rimington Trophy, awarded to college football's top center.
 He was also recognized as a consensus first-team All-American in 2004.
 He majored in general studies.